TimiDNBA/alx-pre_course/README.md

 My first readme
-I just updated this and created a branch
+I just updated this and created a new branch